 * Patricia Highsmith's 1955 novel, The Talented Mr. Ripley, is made into a movie in France, and released in the U.S. in 1960 as Purple Noon.
 Highsmith said that its intense and handsome star, Alain Delon, was ideal as the sociopathic Ripley, and he went on to become a hugely talented international star.
 The French called him the "Ice-cold Angel," and his rough and tough past, coupled with criminal connections, a string of female partners and his bisexuality gave the nickname a good workout.
 A 1999 remake of Ripley starred Matt Damon, playing Tom Ripley as a more confused and likeable character...a rather significant step back from Highsmith's Ripley.

 * The Third Avenue El, the last of Manhattan's elevated trains, closes on May 12th.
 These trains had done their own version of "shake, rattle and roll" at the level of third floor windows up and down Ninth, Sixth and Third avenues for decades.
-They were disliked for the incredible noise they made and for cutting off light to the streets and apartments below, but at the same time riders loved them for the great views and sense of almost amusement park-like fun as they sped along above the city.
+They were disliked for the incredible noise they made and for cutting off light to the streets and apartments below, but at the same time riders loved them for the great views and sense of almost amusement park-like fun as they sped along above the city streets.
 Most Americans had seen the Third Avenue El as several popular films had featured it for atmospheric effect - The Lost Weekend (1945), Naked City (1948) and On the Town (1949.)
-The destruction of this last el opened up the rundown section of Manhattan's midtown east of Lexington Avenue to the sunlight and real estate developers.
-P. J. Clarkes, the old Irish bar used in the movie The Lost Weekend, turned into a celebrity watering hole and a fashionable drop-in spot.
-Very quickly this section of the Upper East Side became a trendy neighborhood, and was now considered part of the older posh "Silk Stocking District" which was located closer to Fifth Avenue.
-As a cheap, affordable neighborhood it had acquired a noticeable gay male population, and Third Avenue - from the Sixties down to the Forties - would continue to be a busy cruising strip at night for a few more years.
+The destruction of this last el opens up the rundown section of Manhattan's midtown east of Lexington Avenue to the sunlight and real estate developers.
+P. J. Clarkes, the old Irish bar used in the movie The Lost Weekend, turns into a celebrity watering hole and a fashionable drop-in spot.
+Very quickly this section of the Upper East Side becomes a trendy neighborhood, and is now considered part of the older posh "Silk Stocking District" which was really located closer to Fifth Avenue.
+As a cheap, affordable neighborhood it had acquired a noticeable gay male population, and Third Avenue - from the Sixties down to the Forties - will continue to be a busy cruising strip at night for a few more years.

 * July 3rd Buffalo's WWOL DJ Guy King climbs out a studio window with a mike to broadcast his show from the top of a billboard overlooking Shelton Square.
 He exhorts his audience of teenagers in the square below to honk their horns if they want to hear a repeat of the song he is playing.
 The song was Bill Haley and the Comets' Rock Around the Clock.
 Teenagers pile into their cars and descend into the area - the honking doesn't stop, Rock Around the Clock doesn't stop and the result is holiday eve traffic chaos.
-After two hours King was dragged off to jail for the stunt.
-Several thousand teenagers had brought the downtown of America's fifteenth largest city crunching to a halt.
-The Buffalo Evening News tucked the story on the inside pages the next day, huffing about a "caterwauling mob of children."
+After two hours King is dragged off to jail for the stunt.
+Several thousand teenagers have brought the downtown of America's fifteenth largest city crunching to a halt.
+The Buffalo Evening News tucks the story on the inside pages the next day, huffing about a "caterwauling mob of children."
 But as radio-TV critic Gary Deeb has written, "the News blew the story, the editors failing to smell revolution when it broke wind right in their face."
+Say, amen!